miyanokomiya/blendic-svg-doc/docs/import-export/index.md

 This button can't be clicked without selecting any armature.
 :::

-### Play on a Website

-The exported data can be played on a website by using a client player.
+This exported data can be played on a website by using a client player.

-This is the framework agnostic and lightweight player implementation.
+This is a framework agnostic and lightweight player implementation.
 [blendic-svg-player](https://github.com/miyanokomiya/blendic-svg-player)